- Academic Information

 - Printing costs-posters or other materials

 Questions about eligible expenses can be sent to firstname.lastname@example.org.

 Ineligible expenses may not be included in your amount requested from Honors, but may be included in the itemized budget on the application to give the committee an idea of your overall expenses.

-The early submission deadline for Fall semester is the first Monday of October, closing the first Monday of November, and Winter semester is first Monday of February, closing the first Monday of March.
-It is best to submit requests before the early deadline; this gives students the best opportunity to receive funding.
-All applications completed (with faculty endorsements, if necessary) by March 2nd will be reviewed in a group and awards made in early March.
+The submission deadline for Fall semester is the first Monday of October, closing the first Monday of November, and Winter semester is first Monday of February, closing the first Monday of March.

 Research and travel grant applications for more than $250 require endorsement by a faculty member familiar with the project (e.g. thesis advisor or research sponsor).
-The two exceptions to this requirement are:
+The three exceptions to this requirement are:

 These proposals do not require faculty endorsement.

 You will need to provide your faculty sponsor access to this page, so that s/he may use the faculty link below.
+The Honors Program will not initiate contact with faculty.
 This form includes questions on the feasibility of the project, appropriateness of the requested budget, and other sources of funding.
 Please discuss these issues with your faculty sponsor prior to submitting your grant application to ensure a speedy response.
 Faculty endorsements must be received for your application to be considered complete and proceed to the review stage.
+Letters of recommendation from faculty are not required.
 If you have questions regarding faculty endorsement, please direct them to firstname.lastname@example.org.